pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance

 Contact your Congressional Representative and ask them to

-restore the Pledge to its original pre-1954 form.
+restore the Pledge to its pre-1954 form.

 Click here to find & contact your elected Member to the U.S. House of Representative